Geovation/catalyst-deployment/README.md

 - If OSDataHubProjectKey and OSDataHubProjectSecret are left blank in setup, then the Gateway API is left unauthorised, allowing open access to the endpoints.
     - An OS DataHub key must then be supplied with each request, either as a query parameter or a header.
 See the [catalyst-ngd-wrappers-aws repository](https://github.com/Geovation/catalyst-ngd-wrappers-aws).
     - You can add authorisation manually if you wish: for example, by creating a Usage Plan and API key on the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway).
-- If you supply OSDataHubProjectKey and OSDataHubProjectSecret in setup, API Gateway key authorisation is automatically enabled, and a key and usage plan generated (see below)
+- If you supply OSDataHubProjectKey and OSDataHubProjectSecret in setup, API Gateway key authorisation is automatically enabled for security, and a key and usage plan generated (see below)
     - You can find the key under 'API Keys' on the API Gateway console.
     - This key must be passed to all API requests as the [X-API-Key header](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-key-source.html).
     - By default, there is no throttling or quotas to the usage plan.
 To add these, access the plan through the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway), find your plan under 'Usage plans', select 'Actions > 'Edit usage plan', and configure these settings.